 He rushes over to work with Robby.
 Jack has been quiet during my interview, but he’s in all the photo shots.
 I’ll have to start calling him Freddie Mercury.

 The next day we are prominently featured in the Miami Herald’s Arts section.
 The article is titled “Fun with Shakespeare,’ with several photos of Robby and Jack in full costume and makeup.
 I smile at Puck/Robby’s bushy tail.
 Jack’s Titania is gorgeous.
 He gets hoots and whistles at Nutrition, which aren’t exactly compliments.
 We steel ourselves for the next ten days of attention and derision.
 Casper floats above the haters and tries to harass them back.
-They’re impervious since they have no hearts.
+They’re impervious since they have no heart.
 At band rehearsal I ask Jack what his parents’ reaction will be to seeing him in the paper.

 “Crap, I haven’t seen or spoken to them in a week.”